-Out of all the places you’d expect to find a motorcycle clothing manufacturing operation, the country lanes of Essex aren’t one of them.
-Venture a few miles south of Cambridge though, and you’ll stumble across the quaint little building which serves as the headquarters and retail outlet for the world renowned motorcycle garment manufacturer Hideout Leather.
+Out of all the places you’d expect to find a motorcycle clothing manufacturer, the country lanes of Essex aren’t one of them.
+Venture a few miles south of Cambridge though, and you’ll stumble across the quaint little building which serves as the headquarters and retail outlet for the world renowned manufacturer, Hideout Leather.

 With a reputation for producing some of the best leather and textile products in the business, it’s odd to see that it’s all done from such a diminutive location, but it’s also refreshing to see that there are smaller UK businesses that still pride themselves in producing quality over quantity.

 Running the show is former fashion design student Kate Jennings, 42, who co-owns the business with her sister Rachael.
-She took ownership of the business in the ’90s and evolved it from a functioning but disorganised outfit, to one that has an almost unrivalled reputation for producing made-to-fit motorcycle garments, even being commissioned to tailor the riding suits that were used in the 2015 Blockbuster, Mission: Impossible 5 – Rouge Nation.
+She took ownership of the business in the ’90s and evolved it from a functioning but disorganised outfit, to one that has an almost unrivalled reputation for producing made-to-fit motorcycle garments.
+She was even commissioned to tailor the riding suits that were used in the 2015 Blockbuster, Mission: Impossible 5 – Rouge Nation.

 When walking around the workshop you can’t help but wonder how a small manufacturer in the Essex countryside is able to have such a positive impact on the industry it’s in, but as soon as you start speaking to Kate, it all becomes clear.